-- The crossover between Uncle Grandpa and Steven Universe ends with Uncle Grandpa reading a piece of paper listing characters from most of the other Cartoon Network shows- plus, of all shows, the SWAT Kats.
+- The crossover between Uncle Grandpa and Steven Universe ends with Uncle Grandpa reading a piece of paper listing characters from current and past Cartoon Network shows- plus, of all shows, the SWAT Kats.

 - The Uncle Grandpa episode "Pizza Eve" has a segment in which Uncle Grandpa is giving out "Grampies", and many characters from currently-airing and past Cartoon Network shows are attending.
-As ones might expect when Uncle Grandpa is the host, he sweeps all the awards (including the "best Steven Universe episode" award), which is likely a Take That! to the Kids Choice Awards over on Nickelodeon and how they tend to favor Nicktoons over all other shows.
+As one might expect when Uncle Grandpa is the host, he sweeps all the awards (including the "best Steven Universe episode" award), which is likely a Take That! to the Kids Choice Awards over on Nickelodeon and how they tend to favor Nicktoons over all other shows.

 - An episode of The Powerpuff Girls had the girls battling an evil Imaginary Friend; when their efforts prove fruitless, they realize they need their own imaginary friend.
 Bubbles starts to suggest the Koosalagoopagoop from Dexter's Laboratory, only for Buttercup to shoot her down by saying "Not that Koos jerk!"

 - An episode of Archer had the title character take on the persona of Bob Belcher.
 The other Belcher family members appear, but only Linda has dialogue.

 - An episode of The Flintstones featured Fred and Wilma having a picnic.
 Their basket is stolen by none other than Yogi Bear.

 - Occurs in the Season 5 finale of Ninjago.
 When Lloyd and Morrow have their battle, they wind up through several parallel realms, one of which being Chima.